Onabanjomicheal/Adaptive-Traffic-Signal-DQN/README.md

 ## Discussion
 The performance of the three traffic signal control strategies was rigorously compared under identical traffic demand conditions.
 The Fixed Timing (FT) and Q-Learning (QL) simulations were run for a fixed duration of 3600 simulated seconds (1 hour).
 The Deep Q-Learning (DQN) agent was trained over an extended period (up to 5 simulated hours, 36000 steps), but its exceptional performance meant it cleared all traffic much faster, completing its run in just 1446.02 simulated seconds.

+## Conclusion

+This project successfully demonstrates the efficacy of Deep Q-Learning in optimizing traffic signal control for a complex urban environment simulated in SUMO.
+The developed DQN agent, employing a global reward function based on minimizing accumulated waiting time, significantly outcompetes traditional Fixed-Time signals and a simpler Q-Learning (Q-table) approach.
+The DQN model achieved remarkable improvements in clearing all traffic demand, reducing average travel times, increasing average speeds, and drastically minimizing gridlock-induced teleports.
+While total emissions for processed vehicles were higher in some categories compared to partial 1-hour runs, the ability of the DQN to efficiently manage and clear the entire traffic load positions it as a highly promising solution for intelligent urban mobility.

 ## Contributing